SmingHub/Sming/docs/source/information/rboot-ota.rst

 ========

--  The default rBoot options are perfect for a 4MB flash, so if this is what you have (e.g. an esp-12) you don’t need to do anything else.
+-  The default rBoot options are perfect for a 4MB flash, so if this is what you have (e.g. an esp-12) you don't need to do anything else.
 Otherwise see information below about configuration.
 -  Run ``make`` as normal, rBoot and your app ROM will both be built for you.
 -  Running ``make flash`` will flash rBoot and the first ROM slot.